sergiofontes/lean-bem/README.md

 <button class="button button_primary -disabled -big">…</button>
 ```

+### Lean BEM (and BEM as well) helps to...
+- Move layout fragments around within a project safely;
+- Create stable, predictable and clear code;
+- Reduce the project debugging time.

+### By ensuring...
+- Reusable components;
+- Independent styles;
+- Tame of cascade and inheritance hell;
+- Use of an understandable naming scheme.

-### Why?
+### Why lean?
 1. It's more readable—the classes' names are shorter, (less) ugly and without (much) repetition.
 2. It denotes modifier classes as composable, which can be added or removed without much prejudice to the block.

 But there's more than meets the eye.
-Lean BEM methodology brings some old concepts back to the spotlight: cascade!
+Lean BEM methodology also brings an old concept back to the spotlight: cascade.

 ### Other differences from canonical BEM
 - It's ok to rely a little bit on cascading.
-  - Lean BEM has global blocks[1] that share things to the other components, like variables, color palette and typography.
+  - Lean BEM has global blocks[1] that share styles with the other components, like variables, color palette and typography.
   - CSS resets are still important.
 As said above, we shouldn't fear (so much) the cascading.
 - [Modifiers](#modifier) classes are combined with their block or element—it cannot be used alone.